 - Additional notes: “…we’re seeing a lot of submissions that spend 25%-50% of the short story on setup.
 As these are meant to be micro-romances (10k to no more than 25k), the pacing must be tight from page 1, so long periods of narrative setup, infodump and waiting until the protagonists meet and interact will not work for this line.”

-Find more details at New Ongoing Call for Submissions: Erotic Short Romances – Carina Press Blog and The Dirty Bits from Carina Press: Two Open-Ended Calls for Submissions, and don’t forget to tell them you found their submission call here!@CarinaPress has an ongoing call for short erotic romances featuring pairings and multiples of all gender combinations.
+Find more details at New Ongoing Call for Submissions: Erotic Short Romances – Carina Press Blog and The Dirty Bits from Carina Press: Two Open-Ended Calls for Submissions, and don’t forget to tell them you found their submission call here!@CarinaPress has an ongoing call for erotic romance novellas featuring pairings and multiples of all gender combinations.
 They love diverse characters.
 Pays royalties; submit anytime.
 Click To Tweet